surajy2001/PersonalProjects/README.md

 Optional:
  - Alter 'sleep' at the end of the file to keep the browser open for a longer time (in seconds)

-My mother was struggling to complete her GCN training modules for work as they take hours, so I wanted to step up and help.
-PLEASE SHARE AND USE THIS TO YOUR ADVANTAGE